Resident Musician

 David Hedley

-During the academic years 2019-20 and 2020-21 the Trust’s Resident Music Scholar was David Hedley, an oboist who was with us for the duration of his Master’s degree at the Royal College of Music.
+During the academic years 2019-20 and 2020-21 the Trust’s Resident Musician was David Hedley, an oboist who was with us for the duration of his Master’s degree at the Royal College of Music.
 David’s studies were interrupted by the COVID-19 pandemic but he nonetheless graduated with distinction in summer 2021 and subsequently secured a scholarship to study for an Artist’s Diploma at Guildhall School of Music and Drama starting in autumn 2021.

 WhatsApp Image 2020-07-30 at 09.05.28 (1)